Leroy Keith (criminal): David Suro

-Both Keith and Suro were driven to Fordham Hospital, while the police handled the remaining accomplices in the botched robbery.
-The other man, 22-year-old James T. Morris of Riverheard, was arrested soon after, as well as the two women.
-Suro died the following day from his injuries.
-Meanwhile, Keith, who had to undertake an operation to remove the bullets from his body, fiercely resisted and swore at the doctors.
-Despite his protests, he was restrained and the slugs successfully removed, saving his life.
-Not long after receiving the news that they had captured their fugitive, detectives from Akron were dispatched to question Keith, who refused to cooperate with them.
-As a sign of their gratitude for Suro's heroic act, the $2,500 award for Keith's capture was given to the deceased's widow.

 Trial, imprisonment and execution

-After spending the majority of 1957 recovering from his injuries and undergoing mental examinations, Leroy Keith was finally brought to trial in January 1958.
-After only 13 days, he was found guilty by a jury verdict, and sentenced to death.
-Keith was sent to Sing Sing to await execution, where, during the 18 months he spent there, he was never visited by anybody.
-His execution was delayed twice by Governors Nelson Rockefeller and Malcolm Wilson after him, but in the end, the date was set for July 23, 1959.
+After spending the majority of 1957 recovering from his injuries and undergoing mental examinations, Leroy Keith was brought to trial in January 1958.
+After 13 days, he was found guilty by a jury verdict, and sentenced to death.
+Keith was sent to Sing Sing to await execution, where, during the 18 months he spent there, he was not visited by anybody.

+His execution was delayed twice by Governors Nelson Rockefeller and Malcolm Wilson after him.
+In the end, the date was set for July 23, 1959.
 After he walked in the execution room, Leroy Keith's last reported words were: "Sooner or later, we all come to justice.
 I was disappointed in Governor Rockefeller."
-He was then strapped to the electric chair, and summarily executed, the news of his death and his crimes reported in the local news.
+He was then strapped to the electric chair, and summarily executed.
+The news of his death and his crimes were reported in the local news.